Doctoral Programme

 – I am confused.
 The department website lists finding a supervisor as a prerequisite for application (https://arch.ethz.ch/en/doktorat.html).
 Which is right?

-There are two different paths into the PhD: one general at the level of the entire Architecture Department, the other specific to the LUS Institute Fellowship programme advertised here.
+There are two different paths into the PhD: one general at the level of the entire Department of Architecture, the other specific to the LUS Institute Fellowship Program advertised here.
 The LUS Fellowship is by application only, it has a separate budget and rules of entry.
-Therefore, the rule stated in the previous question (i.e., no contact with potential supervisors) is valid for this call.
+Therefore, for this call, you do not need to select or find a supervisor, and should not have prior contacts with potential supervisors.

 – May I take a doctoral position of less that 100% and thus prolong the LUS fellowship accordingly?
 May I work part-time?